huggingface/optimum-benchmark/README.md

 ### Configurations structure 📁

-You can create custom configuration files following the [examples here]([examples](https://github.com/IlyasMoutawwakil/optimum-benchmark-examples)).
+You can create custom and more complex configuration files following these [examples]([examples](https://github.com/IlyasMoutawwakil/optimum-benchmark-examples)).

 ## Features 🎨